 50 Years Of Wyoming Public Radio

-A half century is such a long time!
-Fifty years ago, students and staff in the Student Union gathered together to sign an application to become, KUWR, Wyoming’s “Educational FM Station”.
+Wyoming Public Radio celebrated its 50th anniversary in 2016.
+In 1966, students and staff in the Student Union gathered together to sign an application to become, KUWR, Wyoming's "Educational FM Station".
 Shortly thereafter Congress passed the Public Broadcasting Act creating National Public Radio, of which Wyoming Public Radio would become a member.